tristanp299/quantum_scanner/README.md

 - **Detection:** Modern security systems typically reassemble and inspect fragments.
 - **Best For:** Testing fragmentation handling or bypassing simple packet filters.

+#### DNS Tunnel Scan
+- **Description:** Tunnels scan traffic through DNS queries to a controlled domain.
+- **Advantages:** Can bypass firewalls that block direct scanning but allow DNS traffic.
+- **Detection:** Generates unusual DNS queries that may be detected by DNS monitoring systems.
+- **Best For:** Scanning targets in highly restricted networks where traditional scanning methods are blocked.

+#### ICMP Tunnel Scan
+- **Description:** Encodes scan packets within ICMP echo (ping) packets.
+- **Advantages:** Can bypass firewalls that allow ping traffic but block port scanning.
+- **Detection:** May be detected by deep packet inspection or anomalous ICMP traffic patterns.
+- **Best For:** Scanning targets with firewalls that allow ICMP traffic but restrict other protocols.

 ### Evasion Techniques

 Quantum Scanner offers two levels of evasion capabilities: